Frequently Asked Questions

 No, please only bring small tacks and white (not blue) poster putty to hang artwork in your room.

 Do I have to be on the campus meal plan?

 Yes, all on-campus students must be on a meal plan.
 First-year students must be on the unlimited meal plan for the first semester and then may switch to the 15-meal plan for the second semester if they wish.

 Where do I send things before school starts?

-You will be assigned your MS# (mail stop number) shortly after you confirm your admission to Westmont.
-You may find out your MS# by consulting the student profile page.
+You will be assigned your MS# (mail stop number) over the summer.
+You may find out your MS# after August 7th by consulting the student profile page.
 All of your mail must have this number on it, or it will be delayed.
 Please make sure you give this MS# to banks, doctors, parents, friends, magazines, etc., as soon as possible.
 If you need to mail something before Orientation, please send it addressed as follows:

 955 La Paz Road